4.62 from 452 votes

 THE GRITS:

-• I don’t recommend instant for this dish.
+• I don’t recommend instant grits for this dish.
 They cook too fast and can turn mushy quickly.

 MAKE AHEAD:

-• Can be assembled 24 hours in advance.
-Baking time may be longer if the casserole is super cold from the refrigerator.
+• Baking time may be longer if the casserole is super cold from the refrigerator.

 FREEZER-FRIENDLY:

-• Cool, wrap securely and freeze.
+• Cool, wrap securely, and freeze.

 • Thaw at least 24 hours in the refrigerator.